hansonpoh/tp/docs/UserGuide.md

 * To remove the link from a person, use `link INDEX` without the `LINK` parameter.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
-* The link provided by user must be a valid link.
+* The link provided by user must be a valid link and limited to 255 characters.

 Examples:
 * `list` followed by `link 2` removes the link from the 2nd person listed in the address book given that the contact has a link previously.